 Per- and polyfluoroalkyl substances (PFAS) are long-lasting chemicals that break down very slowly over time.
 Due to their widespread use and persistence in the environment, PFAS have been found in water, air, fish, and soil at locations globally.
 Studies have shown that exposure to PFAS in the environment may be linked to harmful health effects in humans and animals (EPA 2023b).
-In 2022, EPA issued a proposal to designate two of the most widely used PFAS as hazardous substances under CERCLA.
-EPA is proposing a National Primary Drinking Water Regulation to establish legally enforceable maximum contaminant levels for six PFAS in drinking water (EPA 2023c).
+In 2022, EPA issued a proposal for a National Primary Drinking Water Regulation (NPDWR) to establish legally enforceable maximum contaminant levels for six PFAS in drinking water (EPA 2023c).
+On 10 April 2024, EPA finalized the NPDWR (EPA 2024a).
 PFAS contamination is of concern for areas where aqueous film-forming foam (AFFF) releases have occurred.